What is Ethereum?

 The token used inside the network is called Ether (ETH) and it is used in two different ways, as cryptocurrency to trade like other cryptos, and as a token inside the network to run applications and monetize work.Cool Fact: The time to process a block of Ether is only 13 seconds, which makes transactions tremendously quicker than Bitcoin.

 Launched in 2015, after only one year the network experienced a flaw in the DAO project's smart contracts software, with the theft of $50 million worth of Ether.

-After that event, the network split into two branches, the new Ethereum (ETH) which evolved in hard forked blockchain (if you don’t know what it means click here for more info), and Ethereum Classic (ETC) which remain on the original blockchain.
+After that event, the network split into two branches, the new Ethereum (ETH) which evolved in hard forked blockchain, and Ethereum Classic (ETC) which remain on the original blockchain.